This post may contain affiliate links. Please read our disclosure policy.

 Don’t let the name fool you—this sauce is delicious on nearly everything!
 It doubles as a dim sum sauce, shumai dipping sauce, savory eggroll sauce, a dip for air fryer wonton chips, and more!

-- Versatile dipping sauce: Serve alongside my daikon dumplings, keto shumai, low carb egg rolls, rice paper egg rolls, rice paper dumplings, shrimp wontons, and ground beef wontons.
+- Versatile dipping sauce: Serve alongside my daikon dumplings, keto shumai, low carb egg rolls, rice paper egg rolls, rice paper dumplings, shrimp wontons, chicken wontons, and ground beef wontons.

 - Flavor boost for soups: Drizzle the sauce in this gluten free wonton soup or wonton egg drop soup with pork wontons for added tanginess and umami flavor.